-If I watch the movie I would been having nightmares because I have xenophobia.
+If I watch the movie, I would have been having nightmares because I have xenophobia.

 They mostly come out at night.
 Mostly...

-Guillermo del Toro's disturbing fantasy film, 'Pans Labyrinth' (2006) will likely go down in history as one of the great fantasy movies of its generation (for the practical effects, alone).
+Guillermo del Toro's disturbing fantasy film, 'Pan's Labyrinth' (2006), will likely go down in history as one of the great fantasy movies of its generation - for the practical effects alone.
 What truly stands out among the crowd of amazing visuals is the "Pale Man".
-It is his scene that steals the show, honestly.
-We watch as the blind creature (he has no eye sockets) picks up a pair of eyeballs and places them within sockets that he has in the center of his hands.
-He then positions his hands over his face so that he can look around (I am shivering typing this, it creeps me out so much).
-Honestly, its gross, buts its awesome.
+Honestly, it is his scene that steals the show.
+We watch as the blind creature, who has no eye sockets, picks up a pair of eyeballs and places them within sockets that he has in the center of his hands.
+He then positions his hands over his face so that he can look around.
+(I am shivering typing this.
+It creeps me out so much.)
+Honestly, it's gross, but it's awesome.

-You know, if I was Ofelia in Pan's Labyrinth, I think I would have squished those eyeballs as a precaution to keep that monster from chasing me while looking with his hands.
-Brings a whole new meaning to "hands off my bread"!
+You know, if I were Ofelia in Pan's Labyrinth, I think I would have squished those eyeballs as a precaution to keep that monster from chasing me while looking with his hands.
+This brings a whole new meaning to "hands off my bread"!

 I can't even explain how creepy this guy is.
 It's a good thing he's not real.

 The scariest thing about The Thing is that it could be anyone...